The Art of Poetry on a New Plan, Volume 2 |

 Page 22

-... the greater punishment ; All thofe great battles which thou boasts to win , Through itrife , and blood shed , and avengement , Now prais'd , hereafter dear thou shalt repent : For , life muft life , and blood muft blood repay .
+... blood shed , and avengement , Now prais'd , hereafter dear thou shalt repent : For , life muft life , and blood muft blood repay .
+Is not enough thy evil life forefpent ?
+For he , that once hath miffed the right way , The further he ...

-... the greater punishment ; All thofe great battles which thou boasts to win , Through itrife , and blood shed , and avengement , Now prais'd , hereafter dear thou shalt repent : For , life muft life , and blood muft blood repay .
+... blood shed , and avengement , Now prais'd , hereafter dear thou shalt repent : For , life muft life , and blood muft blood repay .
+Is not enough thy evil life forefpent ?
+For he , that once hath miffed the right way , The further he ...

 Page 231